 The procedure of veneer administration varies from one condition to another.
 Usually, it requires about two visits to the dental office within a period of two weeks and each session can last many hours.
 During your initial visit you will go through a diagnostic analysis.
 This will confirm that there are no dental issues, like tooth decay, gum disease, etc., which can jeopardize your treatment.
 In addition, your dentist will also use your initial visit to select an ideal veneer color from the shade chart.
 Your dentist may choose to make use of outside laboratories for the purpose of fabricating the veneer.
 And this may require a temporary veneer before the permanent one is ready.
 Your dentist can also use in-office CAD/CAM technology to produce the veneer immediately.
 And this will ensure that you get everything done in one visit.

-The real procedure involves the use of a local anesthesia so that your discomfort will minimize.
+The real procedure involves the use of local anesthesia so that your discomfort will minimize.
 After your dentist administers the veneers.
 He will give you instructions on how to manage them so that they can last longer.
-He will ask you to stay away from excessively abrasive toothpastes and chewing hard objects.
+He will ask you to stay away from excessively abrasive toothpaste and chewing hard objects.
 If a competent dentist handles your treatment and you properly maintain your result.
 It can last for up to 15 years or more before thinking about any replacement.

 Are You A Teeth Whitening Candidate?